Lille Cathedral: Our Lady of the Treille

 The cathedral owes its name to a statue of the Virgin Mary, known as Our Lady of the Treille, which was housed at the Collegiate Church of St. Peter from the beginning of the 13th century and has since been the object of devotion and veneration.
-The statue is described by Charles Bernard, parish priest of the Church of St. Catherine, as a statue of stone "a little more than two and a half feet high; she has a scepter in her right hand, and from her left she supports the baby Jesus on her knees."
+The statue is described by Charles Bernard, parish priest of the Church of St Catherine in Lille, as a statue of stone "a little more than two and a half feet high; she has a sceptre in her right hand, and from her left she supports the baby Jesus on her knees."
 He mentions a trellis of gilded wood surrounding the statue and its pedestal, and specifies that the old trellis made of gilded iron was lost in 1792 during the destruction of the Collegiate Church of St. Peter.
 He speculates that this trellis is what gave the statue its name, although it is more likely that the name came from Treola, a place existing in the 9th century in what is now Lille.

 Three series of miraculous events are associated with the statue, occurring in 1254, from 1519 to 1527, and from 1634 to 1638.
 The miracle of 1254 was the healing of the patients who resorted to her intercession.
 The miracles in the 16th century were varied and included deliverance from demonic possession, hernias, blindness, paralysis and plague.
-In 1254, a confraternity of Our Lady of the Treille was canonically established by Pope Alexander IV, and since 1259, an annual procession in honor of Our Lady of the Treille was held, a practice which continued until the French Revolution.
+In 1254, a confraternity of Our Lady of the Treille was canonically established by Pope Alexander IV, and since 1259, an annual procession in honour of Our Lady of the Treille was held, a practice which continued until the French Revolution.
 In 1634, Jean Le Vasseur, mayor of Lille, consecrated the city to Our Lady of the Treille.
 In 1667, Louis XIV, who had just taken Flanders, took an oath to respect the freedoms of Lille before the statue.